 - The impact of macroeconomic and political events on markets

-- Broker types: For example ECN, market makers, STP
+- Types of broker: For example ECN, market makers, STP

 - Charges such as spreads, commissions, and interest